John Dwight (potter): Works

 He is the earliest clearly documented maker of stoneware in England, although immigrant Dutch or German potters were probably doing so several decades before.

 From the earliest days, Fulham was a significant manufacturer of salt-glazed stoneware, initially brown, but later white as well.
 But Dwight was a very early experimenter with porcelain, approaching the matter scientifically, keeping records of his trials.
 Excavations in the 1970s uncovered many of his coded test pieces, which the Museum of London feels able to call "porcelain", although such wares never seem to have been produced for sale.

 The British Museum contains a number of the best of Dwight’s pieces, of including a bust of Prince Rupert.
 Other specimens are in the Victoria and Albert Museum.

 On 3 March 1674 Dwight's six-year-old daughter Lydia died.
 In her memory he produced two ceramic sculptures, which are among the oldest examples of this type in Europe.
 In one she is standing in her burial clothes with a skull at her foot.
 Another half-length figure shows the girl dead in her bed, holding a posy of flowers.
-These was private images for the family of the dead girl.
+These were private images for the family of the dead girl.

 In the same year he exhibited similar sculptures to the Royal Society, indicating that he was developing his method of manufacturing salt-glazed stoneware in order to enable it to be used for this purpose.
 Statues and figures are mentioned in his revised patent of 1684, although he does not seem to have produced any after this date, almost all the known examples having been made in the 1670s.
 The names of the modellers of the sculptures are not known.
 Most of the small number of examples in the London museums were made as one-off hand-modelled pieces, rather than using moulds to allow repetition, and seem to have come from a sale after Dwight's last descendant died in 1859.